databio/example-projects/rna-seq/README.md

 export PROCESSED=/path/to/processed/
 ```

-## Geofetch
+## 1. Downloading raw data from GEO

 We'll be using [GSE107655](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE107655) from the Gene Expression Omnibus (GEO).
-To download the data:
+To download the data, use the tool geofetch:
 ```
 python geofetch.py -i GSE107655
 ```